sparkflows/sparkflows-docs/docs/user-guide/quick-start/1-create-application.rst

 Before you start creating a workflow, you will need to create a Project.
 A project is a bucket where all your artifacts such as datasets, workflows, dashboards, etc. related to a project would reside.
 Projects are equivalent to workspaces in IDEs.

-This document explains in detail the steps required to create a project in Fire Insights.
+This document explains in detail the steps required to create a project in Sparkflows.

-#. **Login** to Fire Insights.
+#. **Login** to Sparkflows.
 #.
 From the **Dashboard** page, click **Create Project** to create a new project.

    .. figure:: ../../_assets/tutorials/quickstart/Create-Project/Create-Project.png